-But this might be extended if the employer is not satisfied with your performance.
-During the probation period you may be terminated from employment usually with a day’s notice.
-The labour law of UAE has a provision for employers to assess your performance and judge whether it is upto the standards expected.
-Once you are confirmed in the employment, your employment is secured according to the Federal laws of the UAE and then you can only be terminated upon the expiry of your contract or as per Article 121 of UAE Labour Law.
+Once you are confirmed in the employment, your employment is secured according to the Federal Labor Laws of the UAE and then you can only be terminated upon the expiry of your contract or as per Article 121 of UAE Labour Law.

 Article 37 of the UAE Labour Law mentions the below:

-Below are few things you need to know about probation period:
+What you need to know about Probation Period?